alexsorokoletov/objc-automatic/README.md

 - SINGLE=yes  - do not take into consideration pod references
 - VERSION-TYPE=-beta (adds suffix to version)
 - VERBOSE - to enable verbose output
+- POD_VERSION - to bind specific version of pod (by default it's "latest")
+- ROOT_HEADER_FILE - some cocoapods include Frameworks which do not follow common guidelines for the root header file name (should be same as framework name).
+If so, you can override it using this option.
+For example, `POD=YandexSpeechKit ROOT_HEADER_FILE=SpeechKit.h`

 **Second stage - compile and package as nuget**
 To compile bindings and package then, run `sh LMGaugeView.build.sh` script in the `bindings` folder.
 This script is generated automatically and will show any errors in the bindings you need to correct.